Treatment for Injuries of the Head, Neck, Mouth, and Face

 Over three million facial trauma cases are treated each year by oral and maxillofacial surgeons across the country.
 In fact, oral and maxillofacial surgeons are key members of most emergency room trauma teams in their area.
 Just like a cardiologist will be called upon to treat heart-related conditions, an oral and maxillofacial surgeon will be called up to manage and treat facial trauma cases.

 We use our face for many vital functions, such as eating and breathing, making it extremely important to ensure that facial trauma is treated by an educated and qualified surgeon.
 When treating a facial trauma case, the goal is to restore facial aesthetics and proportions, correct the functionality of the jaw, and replace missing or damaged teeth.
-Dr. Balaci, Dr. Forbes, or Dr. Alwakeel at Balaci Oral and Facial Surgery treat emergency cases in Lebanon, PA, and are staffed at local hospitals to provide urgent care.
+Dr. Balaci or Dr. Forbes at Balaci Oral and Facial Surgery treat emergency cases in Lebanon, PA, and are staffed at local hospitals to provide urgent care.

 IMPORTANT: If you are experiencing a medical emergency, go to the nearest emergency room.
 You will receive care from the oral surgeon on call.